 - Continue stirring the mixture, and after about 10-12 minutes, the Besan will start to loosen up.

-- Also, it will become lighter and fluffy at this point.
+- Also, it will become lighter and fluffier at this point.

 - Keep stirring to prevent the mixture from burning and sticking to the pan.